 Very interesting manuscript cancel written in French.
 Life insurance cancels are fairly scarce, as life insurance policies were not very common during this era.
 Not listed in Tolman.
 Ex-Morrissey.

 2014 Philatelic Foundation certificate.
-Imperforates are currently unlisted in Scott, used on part of a stock certificate.
-Very scarce.
+Imperforate used on part of a stock certificate.
+Very rare.
 Ex-Morrissey.

 It's a shame it isn't the entire document.
 These are very rare on piece or on document.
 Tied via a lovely embossed cancel with a sailing ship in the center.